ags/nydus/README.md

 nydus
 -----

-A tool for managing SSH tunnels.
+A tool for opening pre-configured SSH tunnels.

 ## Usage

-Given the file `tunnels.yml`:
+Given the file `~/.nydus.yml`:

 ```
 elasticsearch: